 The Delaware General Corporation Law authorizes corporations to limit or eliminate, subject to certain conditions, the personal liability of directors to corporations and their stockholders for monetary damages for breach of their fiduciary duties.
-Our amended and restated certificate of incorporation limits the liability of our directors to the fullest extent permitted by Delaware law.
+PubCo's Certificate of Incorporation will limit the liability of our directors to the fullest extent permitted by Delaware law.

-We have director and officer liability insurance to cover liabilities our directors and officers may incur in connection with their services to the combined company, including matters arising under the Securities Act.
-Our amended and restated certificate of incorporation and bylaws also provide that e will indemnify its directors and officers to the fullest extent permitted by Delaware law.
-Our bylaws further provide that we will indemnify any other person whom it has the power to indemnify under Delaware law.
-In addition, we have entered into customary indemnification agreements with each of its officers and directors.
+PubCo has director and officer liability insurance to cover liabilities its directors and officers may incur in connection with their services to the combined company, including matters arising under the Securities Act.
+PubCo's Certificate of Incorporation and Bylaws also provide that PubCo will indemnify its directors and officers to the fullest extent permitted by Delaware law.
+PubCo's Bylaws further provide that PubCo will indemnify any other person whom it has the power to indemnify under Delaware law.
+In addition, PubCo has entered into customary indemnification agreements with each of its officers and directors.

-There is no pending litigation or proceeding involving any of our directors, officers, employees or agents in which indemnification will be required or permitted.
-We are not aware of any threatened litigation or proceedings that may result in a claim for such indemnification.
+There is no pending litigation or proceeding involving any of PubCo's directors, officers, employees or agents in which indemnification will be required or permitted.
+PubCo is not aware of any threatened litigation or proceedings that may result in a claim for such indemnification.

-Insofar as indemnification for liabilities arising under the Securities Act may be permitted to directors, executive officers or persons controlling the combined company, we have been informed that in the opinion of the Securities and Exchange Commission such indemnification is against public policy as expressed in the Securities Act and is therefore unenforceable.
+Insofar as indemnification for liabilities arising under the Securities Act may be permitted to directors, executive officers or persons controlling the combined company, PubCo has been informed that in the opinion of the Securities and Exchange Commission such indemnification is against public policy as expressed in the Securities Act and is therefore unenforceable.